Ryah/Rosie-Addon-Suite/README.md

 - No, seriously.
 Every other button on rosie is a span label with an onClick event.
 - I mean, it works at least 90% of the time I guess?

+### Removed

+- Unused copyright replacement at end of file.

 ## [1.58] - 2021-01-03